 - They did not establish significant ties in that country

-The issue of firm resettlement is complex and often left to the discretion of the government official reviewing your case.
+The issue of resettlement is complex and often left to the discretion of the government official reviewing your case.
 If you wish to receive protections under asylum, withholding of removal, and Convention Against Torture and believe your case is an exception to the firm resettlement bar, then consulting an immigration attorney with experience in similar cases is in your best interest.

 Asylum Firm Resettlement Links